giddyinc/boxed-injector/README.md

 ## Static Typing / Interfaces

-## Create - coming soon
+## Create

-Resolves a factories dependencies and then instantiates an instance with the given args.
+Resolves a factory's dependencies and then instantiates an instance with the given args.

 ```js